Policy: Use of the University name and insignia

 6. Faculty members, staff and students may use the University name to identify themselves in the course of official University business or to refer to the source of their employment or qualifications, when this relates to professional activity or comment within their professional expertise.
 However, in using the University's name, faculty, staff and students should ensure that the name is used in such a way that does not imply University endorsement or responsibility for the particular activity, product, opinion, or publication.

-8. Blanket permissions may be sought and given by the Director, Marketing Office for certain categories of use.
+8. Blanket permissions may be sought and given by the Director, Marketing and Student Recruitment for certain categories of use.

-9. No-one may register or authorise the registration of any trade or service mark of The Australian National University in Australia or any other country without the prior written permission of the Director, Marketing Office or the Vice-Chancellor.
+9. No-one may register or authorise the registration of any trade or service mark of The Australian National University in Australia or any other country without the prior written permission of the Director, Marketing and Student Recruitment or the Vice-Chancellor.

-10. Any individual or unit that wishes to grant or receive a license for the use on merchandise of the University name, or the name of a specifically named entity within the University, must obtain the prior written approval of the Director, Marketing Office or the Vice-Chancellor.
+10. Any individual or unit that wishes to grant or receive a license for the use on merchandise of the University name, or the name of a specifically named entity within the University, must obtain the prior written approval of the Director, Marketing and Student Recruitment or the Vice-Chancellor.

 |Printable version (PDF)|